UEFI-code/WindowsDanger/README.md

 Currently achieved:
 - Disable Write-Protection by modifiy CR0
 - Hack Ring3 Segment in GDT to Ring0
-- Insert new user-callable IDT entries 78H and 79H, 78H will return back normally, while 79H will hack CS & SS to Ring0
+- Insert new user-callable IDT entries 78H and 79H, 78H will return back normally, while 79H will hack user thread's CS & SS to Ring0
 - Disable SMAP/SMEP by modify CR4
 - Adapt Multi-Processor System

 Known Issues:
-- Unknown.
+- After EXE entered Ring0, the kernel-thread-switch may not working properly, and will result in BSOD.
+To avoid this, we need back to Ring3 quickly after we played !!
+See [InterruptTester](UserMode_InterruptTester) for more details.

 Ideas:
 - Use soft ```int``` instruct from Ring3, and hack stack for return CS RPL -> 0, then ```iretq```.

 ## Features

-- Elevate any threads to Ring0 for full control over low-level system resources
+- Elevate any threads to Ring0 for full control over low-level system resources by simply `int 079h`
 - Facilitate hardware debugging and reverse engineering tasks
-- Support for Windows operating systems
+- Tested on Windows Server 2022 x64, on Hyper-V

 ## Installation